 Introduction

-Acute alcohol administration can lead to a loss of control over drinking, a process known as the alcohol priming effect [1], characterised by increased objective (e.g. ad libitum alcohol consumption) and subjective (e.g. craving) measures of alcohol-seeking [2-5].
-It has been suggested that the alcohol priming effect is mediated by alcohol-induced impairments in inhibitory control [6].
-However, although previous research has reliably demonstrated inhibitory control to be impaired following consumption of moderate (.40-.65g/kg) doses of alcohol [7-10]; little research shows that such impairments mediate the alcohol priming effect.
+Acute alcohol administration can lead to a loss of control over drinking, a process known as the alcohol priming effect [1]], characterised by increased objective (e.g. ad libitum alcohol consumption) and subjective (e.g. craving) measures of alcohol-seeking [2-5]].
+It has been suggested that the alcohol priming effect is mediated by alcohol-induced impairments in inhibitory control [6]].
+However, although previous research has reliably demonstrated inhibitory control to be impaired following consumption of moderate (.40-.65g/kg) doses of alcohol [7-10]]; little research shows that such impairments mediate the alcohol priming effect.

-Presently, only one study provides evidence that alcohol-induced impairments of inhibitory control correlate with subsequent alcohol consumption [11].
+Presently, only one study provides evidence that alcohol-induced impairments of inhibitory control correlate with subsequent alcohol consumption [11]].
 This study found that alcohol-induced impairments following a moderate (.65g/kg) priming dose of alcohol were correlated with ad lib alcohol consumption measured in a subsequent testing session.
 Problematically, this does not offer convincing evidence that this impairment underlies the alcohol priming effect as participants did not consume a priming dose of alcohol in the same session as their alcohol-seeking was assessed.
-Critically, there is no evidence that alcohol-induced inhibitory impairments can account for ad lib alcohol consumption when measured in the same testing session [4, 12-15].
+Critically, there is no evidence that alcohol-induced inhibitory impairments can account for ad lib alcohol consumption when measured in the same testing session [4, 12-15]].

 Moreover, there is a growing evidence base suggesting that the alcohol priming effect cannot be wholly attributable to the pharmacological effects of alcohol on cognitive processes as anticipated (placebo) effects are also important.
-For example, consumption of placebo alcohol has been found to promote craving and increase ad lib alcohol consumption [4, 16-18].
-This anticipated effect is not limited to alcohol priming; placebo alcohol has also been found to impair inhibitory control [18], motor performance [19-21] and increase automatic approach tendencies [4].
+For example, consumption of placebo alcohol has been found to promote craving and increase ad lib alcohol consumption [4, 16-18]].
+This anticipated effect is not limited to alcohol priming; placebo alcohol has also been found to impair inhibitory control [18]], motor performance [19-21]] and increase automatic approach tendencies [4]].
 Furthermore, anticipated effects of alcohol may be, at least in part, dependent on individual differences in alcohol-outcome expectancies.
-For example, impairments in inhibitory control and motor performance following placebo-alcohol are correlated with expectation of alcohol-induced cognitive impairment [18-21].
-Moreover, when participants were explicitly led to expect alcohol-induced impairment (but unknowingly consume placebo alcohol) their performance on a pursuit rotor task was improved relative to participants who were led to believe their performance would be enhanced, as participants in the former condition attempted to compensate for expected impairments [20].
+For example, impairments in inhibitory control and motor performance following placebo-alcohol are correlated with expectation of alcohol-induced cognitive impairment [18-21]].
+Moreover, when participants were explicitly led to expect alcohol-induced impairment (but unknowingly consume placebo alcohol) their performance on a pursuit rotor task was improved relative to participants who were led to believe their performance would be enhanced, as participants in the former condition attempted to compensate for expected impairments [20]].

 Beliefs about one’s ability to control behaviour (regardless of actual ability) are likely to be important in explaining self-regulation.
-For example, participants led to believe that they possess high levels of ‘willpower’ or have ‘self-control resources’ available to them have been found to better regulate their behaviour than those led to believe they lack willpower/self-control [22, 23].
+For example, participants led to believe that they possess high levels of ‘willpower’ or have ‘self-control resources’ available to them have been found to better regulate their behaviour than those led to believe they lack willpower/self-control [22, 23]].
 Critically, similar findings have also been demonstrated with regard to controlling substance intake.